tnsprasanna/CS-346-Project-WatClicker/README.md

 Open the app on IntelliJ and then use the play button to run the application.

 ## Team Members
-Vipasha Gupta - v56gupta@uwaterloo.ca
+Vipasha Gupta

-Prasanna Thallapalli - pthallap@uwaterloo.ca
+Prasanna Thallapalli

-Tracy Dong - t24dong@uwaterloo.ca
+Tracy Dong

-Sineha Manivannan - s3maniva@uwaterloo.ca
+Sineha Manivannan

-Saikrishna Tadepalli - stadepal@uwaterloo.ca
+Saikrishna Tadepalli

 ## Tasks completed for Sprint 1
 iClicker App: